 A Quick Reminder of the Inner Workings of Central Heating

 Your boiler controls the temperature of the water in your radiators, and hot water coming from your taps.
 Boiler pressure refers to the flow of water circulating through your radiators.
 Water pressure, on the other hand is the strength of water flowing through the taps.

 - If you have low boiler pressure the entire system could trip and your radiators will start to cool quite rapidly depending on room temperature

-- If the boiler pressure is too high you could strain the system to failure and have a burst pipe leaking somewhere in the house
+- If the boiler pressure is too high you could strain the system to fail and have a burst pipe leaking somewhere in the house

 The green zone on your boiler gauge is thus the safety range where neither of these is likely to happen, and that’s our goal for today.

 While boiler pressure may fluctuate a little you need to consult a Gas Safe technician if it moves above 2 bar or 29 psi.
-There are a few simple things they could try as we detail below.
+There are a few simple things they could try to adjust boiler pressure as we detail below.

 This strategy is not directly gas-related so you could possibly DIY it.
 However, you should definitely not attempt the following tasks if you are unsure about what you are doing, or find the work difficult in any way.